-On Air New Zealand, KrisFlyer miles can be used to upgrade both economy (Y and B) and premium economy (U, E and O) passengers, although the number of miles required is the same for both tickets.
+On Air New Zealand, KrisFlyer miles can be used to upgrade both economy (Y and B) and premium economy (U, E and O) passengers.

-Excluding Singapore Airlines, upgrades on all Star Alliance partners have to be processed manually – either over the phone or by fax to the KrisFlyer office in Singapore.
+Excluding Singapore Airlines, upgrades on all Star Alliance partners have to be processed manually by filling up an upgrade request form.